gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 /** End Popup **/ ?>
 ~~~

-Inside of the **displayModules** function we are making three references.
-The first, refers to the name of the module position, the second refers to the layout we wish to use for this position (this is now referencing our mod_login.php layout we created in the previous step), the third refers to the module chrome to be applied to each rendering of the module (this references your module chrome located in `/html/modules.php`, for this example we are simply using the standard style).
+Inside of the **displayModules** function, we are making three references.
+The first refers to the name of the module position, the second to the layout we wish to use for this position (this is now referencing our **mod_login.php** layout we created in the previous step), and the third refers to the module chrome to be applied to each rendering of the module.
+This references your module chrome located in `/html/modules.php`.
+For this example, we are simply using the standard style.

 Step 5: Setting up the Parameters
 ---------------------------------
-Now it's time to set up the parameters for this feature as well as define our new module position in the administration.
+Now, it's time to set up the parameters for this feature as well as define our new module position in the administration.
 This extra setup allows us to utilize the popup position as well as have the ability to customize the link text, enable/disable our popup login button, and even define which individual pages the feature will appear on.
-All of this is now possible from the Joomla administrator without having to revisit editing our code.
+All of this is now possible from the Joomla administrator, without having to revisit editing our code.

 #### Template Options